JSJ decompositions and polytopes for two-generator one-relator groups

-\begin{proposition} Let $G$ be a two-generated one-ended RG group, or a two-generator one-relator group with torsion which is not isomorphic to $\langle a, b\mid [a, b]^n\rangle$ for any $n>1$.
+\begin{proposition} Let $G$ be a one-ended two-generator \CSA{} group, or a one-ended two-generator one-relator group with torsion which is not isomorphic to $\langle a, b\mid [a, b]^n\rangle$ for any $n>1$.

-If $G$ has an essential \Z{}-tree $T$ which contains at least one edge, then this tree is unique and is a \Z{}-JSJ tree of $G$.
-The \Z{}-JSJ decomposition $T/G$ consists of a single rigid vertex with a single loop edge. \end{proposition}
+If $G$ has an essential \ZC{}-tree $T$ which contains at least one edge, then this tree is unique and is a \ZC{}-JSJ tree of $G$.
+The \ZC{}-JSJ decomposition $T/G$ consists of a single rigid vertex with a single loop edge. \end{proposition}

-\begin{proof} If $G$ is a one-relator group with torsion then every edge group of $T$ is infinite cyclic \cite[Lemmas 5.1 \& 5.5]{logan2016JSJ}, while the same is clearly true if $G$ is an RG group as $G$ is torsion-free.
-Recall from Proposition \ref{prop:RGZmaxJSJ} that if $G$ is an RG group then no \Z{}-JSJ tree of $G$ has a flexible vertex.
-The same is true if $G$ is a one-relator group with torsion, as here $\out(G)$ is virtually-$\mathbb{Z}$ \cite[Theorem A]{Logan2016Outer}, but if $T_{JSJ}$ is a \Z{}-JSJ tree with a flexible vertex then $\out(G)$ is not virtually-$\mathbb{Z}$ as the multiple splittings at this vertex contribute multiple Dehn twists to $\out(G)$, a contradiction.
+\begin{proof} Let $T$ be as in the statement.
+If $G$ is a one-relator group with torsion then every \ZC{}-subgroup is infinite cyclic \cite{Karrass1971subgroups, Cebotar1971subgroups}, and so every edge group of $T$ is infinite cyclic.
+Recall from Proposition \ref{prop:RGZmaxJSJ} that if $G$ is a \CSA{} group then no \ZC{}-JSJ tree of $G$ has a flexible vertex.
+The same is true if $G$ is a one-relator group with torsion, as here $\out(G)$ is virtually-$\mathbb{Z}$ \cite[Theorem A]{Logan2016Outer}, but if $T$ has a flexible vertex then there exists a $\mathcal{Z}$-tree $T'$ such that the quotient graph $T'/G$ has two edges, and so $\out(G)$ contains a $\mathbb{Z}^2$ subgroup \cite[Proposition 3.1.]{levitt2005automorphisms}, and so is not virtually cyclic, a contradiction.

-Let $T$ be as in the statement.
 We first prove that $T/G$ consists of a single vertex $v$ and a single loop edge.
-If $G$ is an RG group then this is known \cite[Theorem 3.9]{Kapovich1999structure}, so suppose $G$ is a two-generator one-relator groups with torsion.
-Here, $\out(G)$ is virtually-$\mathbb{Z}$ \cite[Theorem A]{Logan2016Outer}, and as noted above every \Z{}-splitting is a $\mathbb{Z}$-splitting \cite[Lemmas 5.1 \& 5.5]{logan2016JSJ}.
-If $T/G$ contains more than one edge then $\out(G)$ is not virtually-$\mathbb{Z}$ as both splitting contribute Dehn twists to $\out(G)$, a contradiction.
-Therefore, $T/G$ consists of a single vertex with a single loop edge.
+If $G$ is a \CSA{} group then this is known \cite[Corollary 8.6]{gardam2021algebraically}, so suppose $G$ is a two-generator one-relator groups with torsion.
+Here, $\out(G)$ is virtually-$\mathbb{Z}$ \cite[Theorem A]{Logan2016Outer}, and as noted above every \ZC{}-splitting is a $\mathbb{Z}$-splitting.
+If $T/G$ contains more than one edge then $\out(G)$ is not virtually-$\mathbb{Z}$ \cite[Proposition 3.1.]{levitt2005automorphisms}, a contradiction.
+Hence, $T/G$ contains at most one edge.
+If it contained more than one vertex then $G$ would decompose as $H\ast_cK$ with $C\cong\mathbb{Z}$ and $H, K\not\cong\mathbb{Z}$, but this is not possible, as explained in the third paragraph of the proof of Lemma 5.1 of \cite{Logan2016Outer}.
+Hence, $T/G$ consists of a single rigid vertex with a single loop edge.